xPuls3/Pendorian-Elite-UI/README.md

 Try to keep everything optional to allow for a variety of playstyles.

 ## Clone Policy
-If you create a clone or fork of this script and make edits, as long as you give credit where credit is due and provide a link to the original, you may create said clone and distribute it as much as you like within the Pendoria rules.
+If you create a clone or fork of this script and make edits, as long as you give credit where credit is due and provide a link to the original, you may create said clone and distribute it via Github.
+However, you are not allowed to distribute this script, or any alteration of this script, on any other sites. (eg. Greasyfork or BitBucket)

+**This is subject to change, Puls3 maintains all rights to Pendorian Elite UI at all times.**

 Also, if all you're doing is small and useful changes, consider contributing!